RuiMMCHEIG/DAI-2022-SMTP/README.md

 ```
 Change *NewWebInterfacePort* with the port number you want.

+Note: you'll need to modify the port on the file: Client.java and regenerate the jar file(client)
 ## How to use

 First, make sure you've [setup the SMTP server](#smtp-server-setup) and that it's running.